juddflamm/pi-ip/README.md

    ```
    #!/bin/bash
-   export PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/opt/node/bin"
-   pi-ip
+   su pi -c 'pi-ip'
    ```

 2. Make sure the pi-ip.sh script is executable: `sudo chmod ugoa+rx /etc/init.d/pi-ip.sh`
 3. Set the script to run on startup: `sudo update-rc.d pi-ip.sh defaults`
 4. Reboot your pi: `sudo reboot`
 5. Watch your Firebase database for updates!
-The database will have a node named `Pi`, with a node for each Pi within it.
+The database will have a node named `pi-ip`, with a node for each Pi within it.
 The JSON would look something like this:

    ```
    {
-     "Pi" : {
+     "pi-ip" : {
        "my-pi" : {
+         "interfaces" : {
             "eth0" : "192.168.1.124",
-         "utc" : "2015-05-11 07:21:45",
             "wlan0" : "192.168.1.126"
          }
+         "timestamp" : "2015-05-11 07:21:45"
        }
      }
+   }
    ```

 ## Future
-Wireless Network Configuration stored in Firebase, and setup on the PI upon bootup using a wired connection, then auto reboot.
+Wireless Network Configuration stored in Firebase, and setup on the PI upon bootup using a wired connection.